-London, a very chaotic and crowdy city with a population of 8,7 Million is definitely full of energy.
-It’s a place where you can meet numerous different cultures, who are happily living together and share their affinity for that stressful and loud city.
+It is possible to create a perfect London itinerary for 3 days even if London is a very chaotic and crowdy city with a population of 8,7.
+The capital of UK is a place where you can meet numerous different cultures, who are happily living together and share their affinity for that stressful and loud city.
 For sure London has plenty of nice things to offer, long time I couldn’t understand though, why so many people feel a need to move and to live there?
 The prices for the rent are incredibly high, the streets and public transport are full with the mixed crowd of locals and tourists and it’s magnitude is so tremendous, that you always need between 30-40 minutes to get from A to B or sometimes even 1-2 hours.

-My last trip to London changed my opinion about that magnificent city.
+My last 2 days in London changed my opinion about that magnificent city.
 I’ve seen many beautiful places, met interesting and friendly english people and probably felt the real vibes of London.
 In my eyes London has plenty of optical similarities with Australian cities like Melbourne for example.
 This is when I realized why English people feel so comfortable in Down Under: it feels like home but the weather is even better!

 We arrived at Victoria Station, enormous and busy but beautiful station at the heart of the city.
 It’s so huge so you can find everything there: national rail, underground, shopping mall, restaurants and loads of people running somewhere like a group of ants.
 It’s easy to orientate yourself, you can find descriptive signs all around and furthermore the train station staff is very helpful and kind.
-Getting a ticket was easy but not so fast though, because we arrived at rush hour, when the station was completely full with people.
-Important to mention, it’s more efficient to get Oyster card directly from the machine, if you stay longer then just 2 days.
+It’s more efficient to get Oyster card directly from the machine, if you stay longer then just 2 days.
 You need to pay 5 Pounds deposit for it, but when you bring the card back, your money will be returned.

 Our lovely hostel was located in Bayswater, the ideal base from which to explore the surroundings of central London.
 It’s a culturally diverse area of West London with terrific traditional english architecture.
 We stayed at Dean Court Hostel, which is 1 minute away from the Bayswater Underground and 100 meters from Hyde Park.
 Moreover there are various restaurants and supermarkets where you can get diverse food.
 We had a private cozy room for two people with a terrace and a nice view.
 London is obviously one of the most expensive places to stay, Dean Court Hostel is well priced for a good located accommodation and included breakfast.
 However it’s a hostel with shared toilets and shower.
 Verdict: great place with friendly staff, definitely place to stay!